shazz/cogwerx-jetson-tx2/README.md

 * Darknet deep learning framework with Yolo
 * NVIDIA Tools: DIGITS, and TensorRT library containers

-These docker images are also available at the public bluehorizon docker hub [repo](https://hub.docker.com/u/openhorizon/) as part of the [Horizon](https://bluehorizon.network) project.
+These docker images are also available at the public openhorizon Docker [registry](https://hub.docker.com/u/openhorizon/) as part of the [Horizon](https://bluehorizon.network) project.

 #### To build docker images (some successive images depend on previous.
 See below for prereqs)